BingguangHao/Open-Agentic-tool-use/README.md

 ## Overview

 Here, we present a open reproduction the **Large-Scale Agentic Data Synthesis for Tool Use Learning** of Kimi K2, which is a part of the open-sourced progarm of [AWorld](https://github.com/inclusionAI/AWorld?tab=readme-ov-file), inclusion AI.
+Data is available at [here](https://www.modelscope.cn/datasets/hbg400/Open-Agentic-tool-use).

 Our Goal is to build a general data synthesis pipeline for multi-turn tool-use in various environments